wegotpop/pairing-tests/election-results/README.md

 * translates the party code into a full name
 * shows the share of the vote as a percentage of all the votes cast

+The result should be sorted according based on the number of votes, starting with the party with the most votes.

 ### Codes

 * C - Conservative Party